Teri and her husband live on five acres in Central Ohio with a vast lawn, three gardens, a farm pond, many trees, and a lot of yard work!

-Before moving pepper plants outdoors, check out the depth of your garden—to keep stems from rotting, seedlings should not be buried any deeper than the soil line from the container.
-Space the plants 8 to 24 inches apart and add mulch to keep weeds at bay.
-Unexpected late spring frosts are always possible in Ohio; protect young vegetation with row covers but remove cloth or plastic shields during flowering and when temperatures reach 80 F.
+Before moving pepper plants outdoors, check out the depth of your garden.
+To keep stems from rotting, seedlings should not be buried any deeper than the soil line from the container.
+Space the plants 8–24 inches apart and add mulch to keep weeds at bay.
+Unexpected late spring frosts are always possible in Ohio; protect young vegetation with row covers but remove cloth or plastic shields during flowering and when temperatures reach 80°F.

 Soil Testing and Fertilizer

-Soil pH pinpoints the amount of plant nutrients that are in the solution (of dirt and water); peppers grow best in slightly acidic soil (pH of 6 to 6.8).
+Soil pH pinpoints the amount of plant nutrients in the solution (of dirt and water) Peppers grow best in slightly acidic soil (pH of 6–6.8).
 Sulfur can lower the acidity; lime will raise it somewhat.

-Nitrogen (N), phosphorus (P) and potassium (K) are the three macronutrients of fertilizers; the numbers are always displayed in this order, NPK.
-Division of chemicals may be like this; 12-10-5 or 10-10-10.
+Nitrogen (N), phosphorus (P), and potassium (K) are the three macronutrients of fertilizers; the numbers are always displayed in this order, NPK.
+Division of chemicals might be like this: 12-10-5 or 10-10-10.
 For instance, a 10-pound bag of fertilizer may have even distributions of 10 parts nitrogen, 10 parts phosphorus, 10 parts potassium.
 Follow all label instructions; overfertilizing can damage pepper plants.